 The LARC Dispatch Unit receives more than 12,000 9-1-1 calls annually and 15,000 non-emergency calls monthly.
 The 9-1-1 system allows dispatchers to accurately locate wireline callers and receive callback information and location information.
 Additionally, the LARC Dispatch Center now routes statically located Voice over Internet Protocol (VoIP) calls directly through the 9-1-1 system.
 The call center equipment meets the NENA i3 standard and is compatible with upcoming “Next Generation” 9-1-1 systems.

-The LARC Records Unit serves as the completion point for records and reports of the Laramie Police Department, Albany County Sheriff’s Office, and the Laramie Fire Department.
+The LARC Records Unit serves as the completion point for records and reports of the Laramie Police Department and the Albany County Sheriff’s Office.
 The Records Unit also completes uniformed crime reporting for Albany County law enforcement and issues local background checks and police reports to consumers and participants in the criminal justice system.